ptarmiganlabs/butler-sos-docs/content/en/docs/concepts/sessions connections/_index.md

 This is a very basic question a sysadmin will ask over and over again.
 This question is answered in great detail by the excellent Operations Monitor app that comes with Qlik Sense out of the box.
-But that app give a retrospective view of the data - it does not provide real-time insights.
+But that app gives a retrospective view of the data - it does not provide real-time insights.

 Butler SOS focus on the opposite: Give as close to real-time insights as possible into what's happening in the Sense environment.

 User behaviour is then an important metrics to track, more on this below.

-## Sessions
+## Proxy sessions

-A *session* starts when a user logs into Sense and ends when the user logs out or the session timeout is reached.
+A *session*, or more precicely a *proxy session* starts when a user logs into Sense and ends when the user logs out or the session timeout is reached.
 There may be some additional corner-case variants, but the above is the basic, high-level definition of a session.

 {{< notice tip >}}
 Some useful lingo: The events that can happen for sessions are that they can *start* and *stop*.

 They can also *timeout* if the user is inactive long enough (the exact time depends on settings in the QMC).
 {{< /notice >}}